rodyonraskolnikov/Python_Sales_Analysis/README.md

 # The Analysis

-## 1. What was the best month for sales?
+## Question #1: What was the best month for sales?
 How much was earned that month?

 Since I already created a ['Month'] column, I included it along with the columns ['Quantity_Ordered'] ['Price_Each']," and ['Sales']."
 I then aggregated total sales per month to determine the highest revenue month.